ymcatwincities/sandboxes_html/README.md

 Structure:

 - `title` - the page title, used in meta tags;
-- `description` - the page description, used in meta tags, must not be longer 155 characters;
+- `description` - the page description, used in meta tags, must not exceed 155 characters;
-- `url` - the URL where this page is gonna be hosted, used in meta tags;
+- `url` - the URL where this page is hosted, used in meta tags;
 - `header` - the content header (see the wireframes);
 - `intro` - the intro text (see the wireframes), non-sanitized, can contain HTML markup;
 - `cards` - the array of card objects, used to build the markup for cards:
   - `id` - the card id, used as a HTML `id` attribute, used in CSS;
-  - `link` - a link to the sandbox website, used in the "Preview" link;
+  - `link` - a link to a sandbox website, used in the "Preview" links;
-  - `title` - a title for a card, e.g "Rose: Standard install";
+  - `title` - a card title, e.g "Rose: Standard install";
   - `description` - a card body content, non-sanitized, can contain HTML markup.

 ## TODOs

-- [MAJOR] update `src/data.json` with the actual content;
-- [MINOR] update `src/external.png` with the actual external link icon;
+- [MINOR] migrate to Gatsby;
 - [MINOR] automate removing of `main.js` from the build artifact `dist/index.html`.